-- Since then the field has blossomed rapidly, with development of significant theoretical and experimental results by researchers from interdisciplinary areas. - Different models of molecular computation have been proposed in scientific society including Splicing Models and Sticker Models.
+- The field has blossomed rapidly, with development of significant theoretical and experimental results by researchers from interdisciplinary areas. - Different models of molecular computation have been proposed in scientific society including Splicing Models and Sticker Models.

 • DNA, or deoxyribonucleic acid, is the hereditary material in humans and almost all other organisms (animals, plants etc).